 Direct Unsubsidized Loans are best for any student who needs federal student loans for graduate school.
-They have an interest rate of 6.08% for graduate and professional students in 2019–20, and you can borrow up to $20,500 per year.
+They have an interest rate of 6.08% for graduate and professional students, and you can borrow up to $20,500 per year.

 You may be able to qualify for these loans even if you don’t have great credit.

 If you need additional funding, you can take out a Grad PLUS Loan.
 Unlike some other Direct loans, you’ll have to qualify for these loans through a credit check.
 They carry an interest rate of 7.08%, and you can borrow up to the total cost of attendance calculated by your school.